John0915aaa/SOME-Evaluation-Autonomous-Driving-s-Intelligence/README.md

 `data/train_data.csv` is the prepared table used by the evaluation model training module.
 It already contains the model-ready features and target score, including columns such as `TTC`, `PET`, `a_p`, `a_l`, `jerk`, `yaw_rate`, `task_time`, `avg_delay`, `IO`, `impact`, and `score`.

+For convenience, `train_data.csv` already provides the normalized objective-metric results for all **705 interaction samples**, together with the final subjective score (`score`), which is calculated as the average of **three LLM evaluation results**.
+Users who intend to train the model using other interaction data may normalize the extracted objective metrics according to the method described in the paper before constructing a new training table.

 `data/waymo_lightweight_cache` is the lightweight Waymo/trajdata cache extracted from the full cache.
 The code uses the `folder` and `scenario_idx` fields in the CSV files to locate the required scene directories, map caches, and `scenes_list.dill` files.
 The cache path is resolved dynamically relative to the repository root, so the whole `Code and Data` folder can be moved to another location as long as its internal structure is preserved.

 ## Environment Setup